Planning your trip down south and researching the best things to do in Dunsborough? Read on for my mini guide to Dunsborough!

 - Merchant Maker – one of my personal favorite spots for a classic flat white, lots of indoor and outdoor seating

-- Silver Bullet Coffee – a slick converted airstream that parks at the Old Dunsborough boat ramp, Sally serves up a delicious coffee next to the beach
+- Silver Bullet Coffee – a slick converted airstream that parks at the Old Dunsborough boat ramp, come here for delicious coffee next to the beach

 - Conscious Craves – perfect for anyone looking for plant-based milk options